tamrakareen/1_Cloud_Projects_List/Journey/014/Readme.md

 ## Prerequisite

-A Cloud Guru Account OR AWS account
+A Cloud Guru Account OR AWS account AND Terraform
-Terraform

 ## Cloud Research

 When I started this project, I wanted to install Terraform and use my own AWS account, but Terraform was not installing correctly on my windows laptop.
 I used powershell to install Chocolatey and install terraform that way, but still no luck.
 Thankfully I have access to A Cloud Guru's playgound and can use their instant terminals.
 I have to admit I got a little carried away installing Chocolatey software packages.

-## Try yourself

-If you have an AWS account and can download Terraform, you can do this project without A Cloud Guru.

 ### Step 1 — Understanding The Core Terraform Workflow